-The simply answer to this is no – not in the medium or long term!
-These plants have evolved to survive and thrive on impoverished soils.
+The simple answer to this is no – not in the medium or long term!
+These plants have evolved to survive and thrive on poor soils.

 Many projects and trial plantings will be located on agricultural land that may have had some sort of fertiliser history anyway.
 This will be beneficial but not ‘life and death’ essential.